pinfinity/pinfinity_co/website/_content/2-blog/2013-04-25-thank-you-for-coming.md

 better.

-__For the patients:__ Nothing would make us more proud than to hear your stories of downloading one of our books, to better understand your own healthcare.
+__For the patients:__ Nothing would make us more proud than to hear your stories of downloading one of our books in order to better understand your own healthcare.
 Medicine can be intimidating and full of anxiety, but knowledge empowers, and overcomes.
 We're there for you.